petenzl/jiradisco/README.md

 A tool for importing CSV files from JIRA to visualize team capacity and workload distribution.

-You can find the latest publish version of the tool here: https://petenzl.github.io/jiradisco/
+You can find the latest published version of the tool here: https://petenzl.github.io/jiradisco/

 ## Purpose